playi/WonderPyExamples/README.md

 At this point you should be ready to go !
 Again, assuming you are inside the _WonderPyExamples_ folder:
 `python tutorial/01_hello_world.py`

+## PyCharm
+At this point, opening the examples in PyCharm should work well.
+You might need to double-check that PyCharm is using the virtualenv 'venv' folder you set up.

 # Tutorial Examples
 The [_tutorial_ folder](tutorial/) includes examples which are a good place to get the hang of things.